erichy23/regexcite/README.md

 ### my_add

 A function designed for adding two numeric values.
-Use the `my_add()` when the input is numeric value.
+Use the `my_add()` when the inputs are numeric values.
 It will return error message if one or both of them are not.

 ``` r
 library(regexcite)